US Open schedule 2020: TV coverage, channels & more to watch every match in tennis Grand Slam - Up News Info

-After months of uncertainty due to the COVID-19 pandemic, the US Open is set to begin Aug.
+After months of uncertainty due to the COVID-19 pandemic, the 2020 U.S. Open is set to begin Aug.
 31.

 Just the second major to take place in 2020 — normally New York City’s Grand Slam is the final one of the year — some of the biggest names in the sport will be missing this time around.
 Both the men’s and women’s singles champions from 2019, Rafael Nadal and Bianca Andreescu have withdrawn from the tournament.
 Roger Federer will also skip the tournament due to knee surgery.